• Free shipping on all orders

 Watching a dog in heat can be unsettling—there might be changes in her behavior, humping, pacing, and sometimes crying.
 The last thing that you want is to watch your dog in obvious discomfort.
 This may make you wonder if your dog is actually experiencing pain.

 Being in heat is not considered a painful process for dogs.
-Some dogs may experience mild discomfort at this time, but if you think that your dog is in pain, this is not normal and they should see a vet.
-It is important that you have a solid understanding of how your dog’s heat cycle works to have a better idea of what to expect and how to best support her during this time.
+Some dogs may experience mild discomfort at this time, but if you think that your dog is in pain, this is not normal, and they should see a vet.
+It is important that you have a solid understanding of how your dog’s heat cycle works to have a better idea of what to expect and how to best support her during this time.divider 10

 What Is Being in Heat?

-When a female dog is intact (hasn’t been spayed yet), being in heat signals that she is ready to breed.
-Being in heat is also called estrus, and how often dogs go into heat, how long it lasts, and how severe the signs are all depend on the dog’s individual characteristics, breed, and age.
+When a female dog is intact (hasn’t been spayed yet), being in heat signals that she is getting ready to breed.1 Being in heat often refers to the proestrus and estrus stages of the reproductive cycle.
+This is when the female dogs start attracting males and develop noticeable signs of a bloody vaginal discharge and swelling of the vulva.
+They are still not receptive to breeding in proestrus until they enter estrus when mating occurs.
+How often dogs go into heat, how long it lasts, and what the signs are also greatly depend on the dog’s individual characteristics, breed, and age.

 When Does the Estrus Cycle Start?